lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FCN: Fragment Compressed Number.
 This SCHC F/R header field carries an efficient representation of a larger-sized fragment number.

 * Field Description.
-A line in the Rule Table.
+A line in the Rule table.

 * FID: Field Identifier.
 This is an index to describe the header fields in a Rule.

 * FL: Field Length is the length of the packet header field.
-It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the rule creation.
+It is expressed in bits for header fields of fixed lengths or as a type (e.g. variable, token length, ...) for field lengths that are unknown at the time of Rule creation.
 The length of a header field is defined in the corresponding protocol specification.

 * FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.